telerik/maui-docs/controls/slideview/overview.md

 # .NET MAUI SlideView Overview

-The Telerik UI for .NET MAUI SlideView is a flexible navigation control that allows you to slide between different views, thus providing an interactive navigation.
+Telerik UI for .NET MAUI SlideView is a flexible navigation control that allows you to slide between different views, thus providing an interactive navigation.
 With SlideView, you can build a gallery display to show your images and content efficiently.

 ![SlideView Overview](images//slideview_overview.png)